-UVM registered for STARS in spring 2013 and submitted data publicly in March 2014.
-The institution reported a Gold rating, under STARS version 1.2.
+The University of Vermont formally registered for STARS in spring 2013 and submitted data publicly in March 2014.
+The University received a Gold rating under STARS version 1.2.
 The full submission can be found on the AASHE STARS website, under UVM's profile, and on this page.
-We are in the process of updating our website with the latest STARS credit inforrmation and we will be updating information on our STARS pages, For the next three years, we will be updating our documentation via our website and prepare our second STARS rating report in the latest version for spring 2017.
-Each spring the Campus Sustainability class (ENVS 187) will review and interpret the data as part of its annual service-learning projects (see posters from this course).
+The spring 2013 Campus Sustainability class (ENVS 187) reviewed and further interpreted the data as part of its annual service-learning projects (see posters from this course).

 What is STARS?

 The Sustainability Tracking Assessment & Rating System (referred to as AASHE STARS), is a voluntary, internal rating framework from Association for the Advancement of Sustainability in Higher Education, the premier national organization promoting sustainability at colleges and universities in the United States and Canada.
 STARS is conceptually similar to the U.S. Green Building Council's Leadership in Environment and Energy Design rating system (LEED) for green buildings, with a checklist and defined parameters.
 STARS differs from other "green" surveys in that it is much more comprehensive and includes in the definition of "sustainability" not only environmental considerations, but also economic and social dimensions.
 The major STARS categories under version 2.1 are: Academics; Campus Engagement; Operations; and Planning and Administration.
 Points are also available for Innovation.

 The Office of Sustainability has used STARS as a framework to track progress related to best practices in sustainability in operations and policy since 2010, when the Student Government Association (SGA) passed a resolution in support of UVM participation in STARS.